Volpezer0x/Detection-Lab/Lab-Scope.md

 # 🔎 Lab Scope & Context

-This lab focuses on **endpoint detection engineering** and defensive investigation workflows — not exploit development or red-team operations.
+This lab focuses on **endpoint detection engineering** and defensive investigation workflows, not exploit development or red-team operations.

 The primary objective is to understand:
 - how attacker actions generate endpoint telemetry